DeepPavlovAdmin/scai17/index.md

 # Workshop Format
   * Invited Speakers and Oral Presentation
   * Panel Discussion.
-You can send us your suggestions [here](https://app.sli.do/event/i0line8v).
+You can send us your suggestions.
   * Breakout Session to plan a roadmap for Conversational AI
   * Poster Session